 - Sally the Witch, inspired by Samantha from Bewitched is the Trope Maker and Trope Codifier.
 She's actually a girl from a Magical Land who is sent to Earth as training for the day she'll become the Queen...

 - Unlike their Pretty Sammy counterparts, Sasami and Misao (along with their original castmates) of Sasami: Magical Girls Club play the Cute Witch card instead of the Magical Girl Warrior card.

 - Tiara, the heroine of Shamanic Princess, is a cute witch at her core — she's royalty from a Magical Land and her power is inherited.
 But in practice she's a Magical Girl Warrior and a practitioner of Full-Contact Magic.
 She's talented enough and grown up enough that the government of her magical land employs her as a special agent, protecting mundane dimensions from rogue magical beings.

-- Angela from Soul Eater.
-She is a innocent child witch (unusual, considering the nature of witches).
+- Angela is an innocent child witch (unusual, considering the nature of witches).